netsec-ethz/scion-tutorials/content/config/create_as.md

 * The columns in this summary refer to the configuration you've made for this AS, as discussed below.
 * The link with the <span class="fa fa-pencil"></span>-symbol in the `AS ID` column  brings you to the edit page for an AS.
 * The link with the <span class="fa fa-download"></span>-symbol in the `Configuration` column lets you download the configuration tarfile for an AS.
-* The tick or cross in the `Active` column indicates whether an AS has been deactivated (using the corresponding button on the edit page).
+* The tick or cross in the `Active` column indicates whether an AS has been deactivated (using the corresponding button or check-boxes in the edit page).

 ## Configure a SCIONLab AS